-Energy efficient alternatives are important in countries with high ambient air temperatures with long and often humid seasons, including in countries currently choosing replacements for HCFCs, which are being phased out under the Montreal Protocol.
-93 LBNL highlighted that energy efficiency can have an even greater impact than refrigerant transition alone for some countries, particularly those in high-ambient temperature locations and countries with increasing demand for air conditioning.
-94 A study for the European Commission shows that, in countries with high ambient air temperatures, almost 70% of sectors currently using HCFCs can leapfrog past high-GWP HFCs refrigerants directly to low-GWP alternatives with equal or better energy efficiency.
-95 The same study notes that other low-GWP alternatives are in development and expected to be ready to replace the remaining uses by 2025.
-96 Recent tests by the US Oak Ridge National Laboratory demonstrated that many low-GWP alternatives perform with similar cooling capacity and efficiency in high-ambient temperature conditions.
-97 An agreement to phase down HFCs under the Montreal Protocol will accelerate development and deployment of additional climate-friendly alternatives.
+Energy efficient alternatives are important for all countries, particularly those with high ambient air temperatures with long and often humid seasons, including countries currently choosing replacements for HCFCs, which are being phased out under the Montreal Protocol.
+105 A study for the European Commission shows that, in countries with high ambient air temperatures, almost 70% of sectors currently using HCFCs can leapfrog past high-GWP HFCs refrigerants directly to low-GWP alternatives with equal or better energy efficiency.
+106 The same study notes that other low-GWP alternatives are in development and expected to be ready to replace the remaining uses by 2025.
+107 Recent tests by the U.S. Oak Ridge National Laboratory demonstrated that many low-GWP alternatives perform with similar cooling capacity and efficiency in high ambient temperature conditions.
+108 An agreement to phase down HFCs under the Montreal Protocol will further accelerate development and deployment of additional climate-friendly alternatives.